welvet/SillyTavern-MessageSummarize/README.md

 - ~~Add dashed line to memory edit interface~~
 - detect response length change to update settings visuals
 - rework message history
-- How to pass in the summary index into a summary prompt macro?
 - remove the 'include everything' config option.